-Shoot a lot and change it up.
-Make sure you have plenty of footage to use for coverage later, and keep it interesting!
+Simply put: Your audience craves variety.
+Shoot a lot, and change it up.
+Make sure you have plenty of footage to scrub through later.
 Varying your shots and angles will make for a more complex and appealing edit.

 On top of adding variety to your video, B-roll is also super important in the editing process.
 If you’re interviewing a doctor, for example, grab some filler shots of them putting on gloves or scribbling on a notepad.
 Your editor can use this as safety footage, allowing them flexibility if they need to disguise jump cuts or smooth out distracting footage.